To content

 Call 2017

-• Department of Physics: iTHEPHY: "Innovative Team-Teaching for Physics" (Participating countries: DE,I,FR)
+• Department of Physics: iTHEPHY: "Innovative Team-Teaching for Physics" (participating countries: DE,I,FR)

 • Social Research Center Dortmund (sfs): JobActEurope

-• Social Research Center Dortmund (sfs): SIKE "Social Innovation through knowledge exchange" (Participating countries: CR,DE,ES,PT,UK)
+• Social Research Center Dortmund (sfs): SIKE "Social Innovation through knowledge exchange" (participating countries: CR,DE,ES,PT,UK)

 • Department of Mathematics: LaMaVoc